CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 whole (header, metadata, state vector, covariance...).
 Parsing can be performed with the parser switching between a small number of well-known states.
 When one state is active, say metadata parsing, then lookup is limited to the keys allowed in metadata.
-If an unknown token arrives, then the parser assumes we have finished the current section, and it switches into another state, say data parsing, that is the fallback to use after metadata.
+If an unknown token arrives, then the parser assumes the current section is finished, and it switches into another state, say data parsing, that is the fallback to use after metadata.
 This is an implementation of the State design pattern.
-Parsers always have one current `ProcessingState` that remains active as long as it can process the tokens provided to it by the lexical analyzer, and the have a fallback `ProcessingState` to switch to when a token could not be handled by the current one.
+Parsers always have one current `ProcessingState` that remains active as long as it can process the tokens provided to it by the lexical analyzer, and they have a fallback `ProcessingState` to switch to when a token could not be handled by the current one.
 The following class diagram shows this design: